 - MEng Mechanical or Civil Engineering

-Within the Information Management Team, you will be tasked with solution-based delivery which includes working through / overcoming software challenges presented to us by the Client.
-As part of our team, you will explore BIM Software Solutions, and the efficiencies gained from its use, and implement into wider project delivery.
-You will also, from a BIM modelling perspective, be involved in helping produce engineering design models and drawings in support of our Rail Engineering Teams.
-In the role you may also act in the capacity of BIM Coordinator, lead in the identification and resolution of design co-ordination and collaboration issues, as well as support in managing Health & Safety Design Hazards.
+The Information Management Team, are tasked with solution-based delivery which includes working through / overcoming software challenges presented to us by the Client.
+The team explore BIM Software Solutions, and the efficiencies gained from its use, and implement into wider project delivery.
+From a BIM modelling perspective, they are involved in helping produce engineering design models and drawings in support of our Rail Engineering Teams.
+Our Graduates may also act in the capacity of BIM Coordinator, lead in the identification and resolution of design co-ordination and collaboration issues, as well as support in managing Health & Safety Design Hazards.

-There are many exciting opportunities within the Information Management Team, where you will work with UK and International teams across a wide variety of environments and cultures.
+There are many exciting opportunities within the Information Management Team, working with UK and International teams across a wide variety of environments and cultures.
 Our design work spans across all stages of project lifecycles from optioneering to construction.
 WSP are leading the way in BIM and Digital Delivery.

 - MEng Systems Engineering

-As a System Engineering graduate within the Rail department, you will be working as a consultant in and amongst our Clients’ organisations and get first-hand experience on some of the biggest and most complex rail projects in the UK.
-You will most likely be a part of a multi-disciplinary team in which you will gain experience of both system engineering and project/programme management disciplines.
-You will gain an understanding of the whole railway industry; develop a broad expertise in the functionality of all railway systems, such as rolling stock, track, electrification, and signalling.
-You will understand how these systems interface and interact with each other; plan how a railway project or programme will migrate from todays’ service to its future capability; Define and manage the project or programmes requirements and ensuring that the emerging design meets the Clients specification, and work at a high level in the project or programme team, as well as being involved in setting its strategy and how it is governed.
+Our graduates also gain an understanding of the whole railway industry: developing a broad expertise in the functionality of all railway systems, such as rolling stock, track, electrification, and signalling.
+Understanding how these systems interface and interact with each other: Planning how a railway project or programme will migrate from todays’ service to its future capability: Defining and managing the project or programmes requirements, ensuring that the emerging design meets the Clients specification, as well as working at a high level in the project or programme team, and being involved in setting its strategy and how it is governed.

 - MEng Mechanical Engineering